exyi/coberec/docs/thesis/approaches.md

 Usually, the transformation only do the following:

 * Overrides optional methods like ToString, GetHashCode and Equals.
-  For example, [Fody.Equals](https://github.com/Fody/Equals) implements structural equality boilerplate
+  For example, [Fody.Equals](https://github.com/Fody/Equals) implements structural equality boilerplate.
-* Instruments methods with logging, timing, exception handling or calls of INotifyPropertyChanged.
+* Instruments methods with logging, timing or exception handling.
-  For example, [Fody.PropertyChanged](https://github.com/Fody/PropertyChanged) implements the INotifyPropertyChanged interface, [Tracer](https://github.com/csnemes/tracer) adds tracing and [Fody.MethodTimer](https://github.com/Fody/MethodTimer) uses Stopwatch class to measure execution time of a method
+  For example, [Fody.PropertyChanged](https://github.com/Fody/PropertyChanged) implements the INotifyPropertyChanged interface and instruments methods with calls of PropertyChanged; [Tracer](https://github.com/csnemes/tracer) adds tracing; and [Fody.MethodTimer](https://github.com/Fody/MethodTimer) uses Stopwatch class to measure execution time of a method.
 * Replaces basic constructs.
   It may redirect method calls to a different method.
   For example, [Fody.Caseless](https://github.com/Fody/Caseless) makes all string comparisons case insensitive.
-  Alternatively, [LoggerIsEnabled.Fody](https://github.com/wazowsk1/LoggerIsEnabled.Fody) adds a condition around logging statements
+  Alternatively, [LoggerIsEnabled.Fody](https://github.com/wazowsk1/LoggerIsEnabled.Fody) adds a condition around logging statements.
 * Replaces empty method bodies.
   For example [With.Fody](https://github.com/mikhailshilkov/With.Fody) automatically implements a With methods for immutable objects.